 Let’s say the time comes when we have no more power.
-That means no more heat during the winters and we cannot cook our food.
-However, if you know the basics of fire starting you may just survive.
+That means no more heat during the winter, and we cannot cook our food.
+However, if you know the basics of fire starting, you may just survive.

-Take one cotton ball and dip it in Vaseline if you have some.
-That way the cotton ball will burn much longer.
+Take one cotton ball and dip it in Vaseline if you have any.
+That way, the cotton ball will burn much longer.

 Place the cotton ball in the area where you wish to burn it.
 Make sure it is in a safe place.
 Outside is best.

 Take your flint & steel and hold it up to the cotton ball and strike.
 It should only take one strike.
 Using matches or a lighter will work too.

 The cotton ball should immediately light up in flames.
 If you have Vaseline on the cotton ball it will burn for about a minute; if not, it will last 15 seconds.

 This is one of the best fire starting methods using flint & steel.
 Place flammable tinder such as dry leaves or plants to build the fire up.
 Then use thin twigs and build your way up to a fire.

 In the next article, we will use dryer lint and fabric softener to start a fire.

 Do you have any favorite fire starting methods of your own?
 Let us know in the comments!